Quantum Darwinism-encoding transitions on expanding trees: Expanding tree models

-It is convenient to adopt a standard tensor network graphical representation, where $U = $ and $Y = $ (both maps act from bottom to top).
+and both maps act from bottom to top.
 Then the recursion relation can be represented as follows:

 Here each isometry maps the bottom qudit to the top qudits.
-Iterating this, one may readily see that $V_n$ is represented by a tensor network binary tree with $n$ layers of branching vertices, and $2^n$ leaves (output qudits).
-For example, the tensor network for $n=3$ is
+Iterating this, one may readily see that $V_n$ is represented by a tensor network binary tree with $n$ layers of branching vertices, and $2^n$ leaves (output qudits). { For example, starting from the tensor network of $n = 2$ and $n = 3$ are built as follows:

-It is worth noting that the recursion adds a layer at the bottom of the tree, which corresponds to early time in terms of quantum dynamics.
-This is known as a ``backward recusion''.
+where each box contains a copy of the previous generation, compare to \eqref{eq:recursion-pic}.
+It is worth noting that the recursion works by adding a layer at the bottom of the tree, which corresponds to early time in terms of the dynamics.
+This is known as a ``backward recusion'', as opposed to the forward one which adds a layer at the top.}

 It remains to specify $U$ and $Y$ for our models.
 They are qubit models, so $q=2$, and we will view qubits as spin halves in the standard way.
 The branching isometry is defined as

 where $|\pm_z\rangle$ are the eigenstates of $\sigma^z$.
 The unitary is a rotation: